Getting an insight into the legal profession is paramount when you are deciding whether to follow this career path.

 In short, lawyers must be at the top of their game at all times.

 If such high levels of commitment sound a bit daunting, you can still join the legal profession but on a less challenging level.
 You may consider becoming a Paralegal or a Legal Assistant.

-Becoming a Paralegal means not having to qualify to such a level over such a long time and for such huge costs.
-They can specialise in one area of law which will take considerably less time.
+Becoming a Paralegal means not having to qualify at the same level of Barrister Solicitor.
+Paralegals and Legal Assistants can specialise in one area of law which will take considerably less time.
 Many Legal Assistants are now upskilling to become Paralegals and this trend is set to continue.

-Online courses such as ours are offering more opportunities to become qualified Paralegals.
+Online courses such as ours are offering more opportunities to become qualified Paralegals and Legal Assistants.
 Lawyers are relying more and more on the assistance of these new professionals.
 You can, in the first instance, qualify and work as a Paralegal then progress to a Barrister Solicitor at a later stage if you so wish.